moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 EME 185 [Mechanical Systems Design Project]
 -------------------------------------------

-Starting in the Fall, I worked to develop improvements for the new combined EME |_| 185A/B course which I co-teach with Prof. Steve Velinsky.
-The course details can be found on my `EME185 course website`_.
+Starting in the Fall, I worked to develop improvements for the new combined EME
+|_| 185A/B course which I co-teach with Prof. Steve Velinsky.
+The course
+details can be found on my `EME185 course website`_.
 I enhanced the fall quarter project solicitation and connections with companies, non-profits, and research institutes by tapping into the Career and Internship Center, the CTSC collaboration with Biomedical Engineering, and the CoE corporate relations office with a improved `online presence`_ and personal solicitation that generated approximately `45 proposals`_.
 Of the 45, 33 projects were ultimately selected for my sections, which I oversaw for the two quarters.
-This included companies and organizations such as NIKE, Micro-Vu, Schilling Robotics, LLNL, InSciTech, UCD WCEC, Felt Bicycles, Sandia National Labs, ICUEMOTION, etc. the participating organizations funded approximately $45k for prototype development and about
+This included companies and organizations such as NIKE, Micro-Vu, Schilling Robotics, LLNL, InSciTech, UCD WCEC, Felt Bicycles, Sandia National Labs, ICUEMOTION, etc. the participating organizations funded approximately $52k for prototype development.
-$7k for general course use.

 .. _online presence: http://www.moorepants.info/mech-cap/
 .. _EME185 course website: http://moorepants.github.io/eme185/
 .. _45 proposals: http://moorepants.github.io/eme185/pages/projects.html

- [when assigning students to projects, I used [employed?] a custom algorithm that uses survey data and students' project preferences to form teams, à la CATME_, which I plan to develop into a tool to share with the education community.[This method was overall very successful?] and students greatly appreciated being matched to a project they were passionate about.
+When assigning students to projects, I created a custom algorithm that uses survey data and students' project preferences to form teams, à la CATME_, which I plan to develop into a tool to share with the education community.
+The majority of the teams worked very well together and students greatly appreciated being matched to a project they were passionate about.

-During the course, we utilized the new `MAE Innovative Design Studio`_ that I created for running new design ideation, selection, and planning activities which is the initial stage of moving to an activity based course as opposed to a lecture based one (please see section "Other" for more details).
+During the course, we utilized the new `MAE Innovative Design Studio`_\ [#]_ that I created for running new design ideation, selection, and planning activities which is the initial stage of moving to an activity based course as opposed to a lecture based one.
 Additionally, my TA and I introduced a new two part Arduino-based `microcontroller lesson`_ to introduce students to sensing, computing, actuation, and control for enhanced mechanical designs.
-The result was that a large percentage of projects included microcontrollers in their design [yeah, so this is great! maybe premise with a more flashy transition? like, "this additional lesson proved fruitful and resulted in a large percentage of projects..."].
-We also included a popular lecture on 3D printing led by three guest graduate students and a young engineers industry panel.
-The students were assessed through five memos, four reports, two design reviews, and two presentations.
-I developed a comprehensive set of rubrics for assessment to track the improvement in technical communication over the two courses for each of these items.
+This additional lesson proved fruitful and the result was that a large percentage of projects included microcontrollers in their design.
+We also included a popular lectures on 3D printing led by three guest graduate students and a young engineer's industry panel.
+The students were assessed through five memos, four reports, two design reviews, two presentations, and three peer reviews taken through CATME_.
+I developed a comprehensive set of rubrics for assessment to track the improvement in technical communication over the two courses for each of these items that tie into writing outcome improvements in other MAE courses.

+.. [#] See the next section for more details about the design studio.

-Lastly, this year was the first year of an international exchange with mechanical design students at Meijo University in Nagoya, Japan [that you coordinated, rigth???].
+Lastly, this year was the first year of an international exchange with mechanical design students at Meijo University in Nagoya, Japan that I coordinated.
 Ten students and two professors visited UCD and participated in our design reviews, gave presentations on their design projects, led an interactive cultural exchange with our students, participated in Engineering Week activities, and enjoyed local tourism.
+The student feedback indicated that this was a very enriching experience, doubly so for the visiting students.

 .. _MAE Innovative Design Studio: https://goo.gl/photos/oUbzCDjCaM9ReCMF8
 .. _microcontroller lesson: http://moorepants.github.io/eme185/pages/microcontroller-tutorial-materials-and-information.html